Calculating NDVI from Sentinel-2 with rasterio

 dst.write(ndvi, 1)

-For operational deployments, also apply the Sentinel-2 Scene Classification Layer (SCL band) to mask cloud (SCL = 8, 9), cloud shadow (SCL = 3), and saturated pixels (SCL = 1) before computing NDVI.
-This eliminates a significant fraction of corrupted pixels that survive the zero-denominator check alone.
+The zero-denominator guard only catches arithmetic blow-ups, not contaminated-but-finite pixels.
+For operational deployments, apply the Sentinel-2 Scene Classification Layer (SCL band, 20 m, resampled to 10 m) to drop cloud (SCL = 8, 9), cloud shadow (SCL = 3), and saturated/defective pixels (SCL = 1) before trusting the NDVI:

 import rasterio